 As usual, the best description of this hike is in the AMC Maine Mountain Guide.
+And in the new 11th edition of this guide, Burnt Meadow gets its own map.
 An optional add-on to the loop is Stone Mountain, reached by a .7 mile spur off the Twin Brook Trail.
-We decided to save that extra peak for when the blueberries are ready.
+On the most recent June 2018 hike, we decided to save that extra peak for when the blueberries are ready.

 The Burnt Meadow Trail took us through shaded woods and over exposed rock faces up a short, steep climb to the North Peak (1,575 ft).
 On the way, we saw hawks wheeling below us, and visibility was outstanding on a sunny, cool June day.